-- 4D.iv.
+- 3A.ii.
+School management acknowledges the significant gap between preparation and review dates.
+Management will add procedures to ensure that the review of reconciliations will be done within one month. - 4D.iv.
 School management maintains a safe at all three locations for safekeeping of cash until picked up by Loomis Armored Services.
 For the safety of the School's employees, management of the School does not allow travel to the bank with cash deposits.
 The School contracts with the armored car service on an "on call" basis to transport cash from the School to a bank clearing house for deposit.
 It is cost prohibitive to have the service on a weekly basis because the amount of cash the School collects daily is extremely low.
-In FY25, management of the School will utilize electronic collections for field trips and other small collections to further reduce the amount of cash collected at the School site(s). - 10A.i.
+Management of the School will utilize electronic collections for field trips and other small collections to further reduce the amount of cash collected at the School site. - 10A.i.
 School management understands that the State of Louisiana requires employees to complete one hour of ethics training on an annual basis.
 In 2024, management of the School will contract with a State-approved trainer to provide in-person training to staff.
 Staff not available for in-person training will be required to complete the training within 30 days of the session.
 Employees hired after the in-person training will be required to complete ethics training before the end of 2024.